7 Strategies for Building a Risk-Aware Culture

 2. Tailor Risk Communication to Different Audiences

 One-size-fits-all messaging dilutes urgency; audience-specific language ensures every team grasps why risk matters and what to do next.
-Targeted communication ensures every department speaks the same risk language in their own dialect, building on the executive foundation.

 Begin with discovery through short surveys revealing each group's priorities and preferred channels.
 Operations teams need direct, action-oriented instructions during shift changes.
 Finance departments seek analytical depth, with dollar-value scenarios illustrating how weak controls affect revenue.
 IT teams prefer concise updates through ticketing systems, while leadership requires strategic briefings that map threats to business objectives.